- Utah's 30/65/25 minimums can leave riders exposed — ask a licensed agent about higher liability and UM/UIM options that fit your situation.

 Liability limits — same conversation as auto, only worse

-Utah's 30/65/25 minimums are even more inadequate on a motorcycle than in a car, because rider injuries tend to be more severe.
-We strongly recommend at least 100/300/100 on any street bike, with uninsured/underinsured motorist matched to the same limit.
-A car turning left in front of you on Bluff Street can cost you six figures in medical bills before you finish physical therapy.
+Utah's 30/65/25 minimums can be even more inadequate on a motorcycle than in a car, because rider injuries tend to be more severe.
+It's worth discussing higher liability and matched uninsured/underinsured motorist options with a licensed agent — the right numbers depend on your household, assets, and comfort level.
+A car turning left in front of you on Bluff Street can produce six figures in medical bills before physical therapy ends.
+See our Utah auto minimums guide for the underlying math.
+Any figures discussed are illustrative, not advice or a promise of coverage.

 Medical payments coverage is not optional in our book